Gamera

-Despite its popularity and influence, expansion of the franchise and public recognition of the character were severely hindered by Daiei Film and its successors' (Tokuma Shoten (Note: Tokuma Shoten's debt reached ¥130 billion in 2001 due to the bursting of the Japanese asset price bubble, and the death of the founder Yasuyoshi Tokuma in 2000 resulted in disposals of business rights of various properties afterward including Daiei Film (2002) and Studio Ghibli.)
-(Note: Tokuma Shoten couldn't afford entire budgets for the Heisei trilogy since the beginning, where the company originally presented ¥500 million for the 1995 film, however Shusuke Kaneko strongly demanded to rise it to at least ¥600 million, therefore Nippon TV and Hakuhodo co-funded the production and revenues for Tokuma Shoten was further restricted due to this treaty.) and Kadokawa Corporation) precarious financial conditions, facing repeated copyright transfers of Daiei properties, failed global expansions despite featuring foreign casts, diminished media attentions, and cancellations of various projects escalated by controversial aspects of the highly acclaimed Heisei trilogy, and the competition against the Godzilla franchise.
-On the other hand, both franchises bear connections in productions and distributions, and their filmmakers and producers did not have senses of rivalry and have paid respects to each other.
-Additionally, there had been failed attempts to produce a direct crossover, and a scrapped Gamera project served as one of predecessors of Godzilla (2014) by Legendary Pictures.
+Despite its popularity and influence, expansion of the franchise and public recognition of the character were severely hindered by Daiei Film and its successors' (Tokuma Shoten (Note: Tokuma Shoten's debt reached ¥130 billion in 2001 due to the bursting of the Japanese asset price bubble, and the death of the founder Yasuyoshi Tokuma (also the executive producer of the Heisei trilogy) in 2000 resulted in disposals of business rights of various properties afterward including Daiei Film (2002) and Studio Ghibli to rehabilitate the company.)
+(Note: Tokuma Shoten couldn't afford entire budgets for the Heisei trilogy since the beginning (despite being considerably cheaper than Godzilla films at that time), where the company originally presented ¥500 million for the 1995 film, however Shusuke Kaneko strongly demanded to rise it to at least ¥600 million, therefore Nippon TV and Hakuhodo co-funded the production and revenues for Tokuma Shoten was further restricted due to this treaty.) and Kadokawa Corporation) precarious financial conditions and distribution weaknesses, facing repeated copyright transfers of Daiei properties, failed global expansions despite featuring foreign casts, diminished media attentions, and cancellations of various projects escalated by controversial aspects of the highly acclaimed Heisei trilogy, and the competition against the Godzilla franchise.
+On the other hand, both franchises bear connections in productions and distributions, and there have been failed attempts to produce a direct crossover.